jeromekirkpatrick/Expected-Goals-2018-World-Cup/README.md

 # Learning this all at 2pm before presenting...
 Well, something is going on and it's either me or this dataset!

+# Thank You's!
+Thanks to Jamie for walking me through linear regression!
+Thanks to Hashim for being soccer datasets buddies and being there to bounce ideas off!
+Thanks to my group for being chill to work beside!
+Thanks to my family for hugely supporting me while I concentrate as much as possible on this class and project!